-PART 7 - FIELD WIRING
+PART 8 - FIELD WIRING

-To avoid electrical shock, turn off all power to the appliance prior to opening an electrical box within the unit.
+To avoid electrical shock, turn off all power to the boiler prior to opening an electrical box within the unit.
 Ensure the power remains off while any wiring connections are being made.
 Failure to follow these instructions could result in component or product failure, serious injury, or death.
 Such product failure IS NOT covered by warranty.

-ELECTRICAL SHOCK HAZARD - For your safety, turn off electrical power supply at service entrance panel before making any electrical connections.
+ELECTRICAL SHOCK HAZARD - Turn off electrical power supply at service entrance panel before making any electrical connections.
 Failure to do so can result in severe personal injury or death.